The best Black Friday sales to shop from toys to tech gadgets and more

 This exciting game is from the people who brought you exploding kittens.
 It is billed as the first dodgeball card game that can be played by the whole family (ages 7 and up).
 It comes with 120 cards, seven tokens and two foam burritos (for throwing).

 - Every kid goes through a dinosaur phase.
-This dinosaur toy is great for imaginative play at 46% off.
+This dinosaur toy is great for imaginative play and is available for 46% off.

-- A Lenovo Chromebook laptop makes a great gift for someone else… or yourself.
-Especially when it is on sale for 45% off.
+- A Lenovo Chromebook laptop makes a great gift, especially when it is on sale for 45% off.

 - A quality air fryer can change the way you cook.
 This popular offering is on sale for 54% off.